 Winter treks and climbs

 The winter landscape provides an amazing opportunity for climbing, skiing and snowshoeing.
 The mountains are covered by snow for four months of the year and in between the brutal mountain weather and blizzards, there are also blue sky windless days to be enjoyed carving turns on the steep western faces or climbing the steep snow gullies of Blue Lake.
-Peak Learning Adventures runs regular four-day snowcraft and mountaineering courses for those wishing to prepare for climbing in New Zealand or the Himalayas.
+K7 Adventures a partner business with Peak Learning Adventures runs regular four-day snowcraft and mountaineering courses for those wishing to do a winter adventure or prepare for climbing in New Zealand and the Himalayas.